SeatGeek — Redesigning Internal Processes to Deliver a Better Customer Experience

 Fresh from our hardworking problem-solvers and transformation gurus, our library of skill-building resources get people engaged and aligned around change.

-Deeply understanding and intentionally designing the interactions that your customer has with your company or product is key to putting your customer first, but doing it co-creatively with your employees is what will truly drive the culture change throughout the
+< Worksheets Customer Journey Mapping Deeply understanding and intentionally designing the interactions that your customer has with your company or product is key to putting your customer first, but doing it co-creatively with your employees is what will truly drive

-A diagnostic tool that will help you visualize an employee’s current experience in your organization, the Employee Experience Journey Map includes “touchpoints” at which you can assess whether an employee’s experience meets their expectations.
+< Worksheets Play Previous Next Employee Experience Journey Map A diagnostic tool that will help you visualize an employee’s current experience in your organization, the Employee Experience Journey Map includes “touchpoints” at which you can assess whether an employee’s experience

 Over almost 30 years of experience are poured into products designed not only to improve your productivity, but to improve your ways of working.